OmoloyinA/WEquilCoin/README.txt

 WEQUIL COIN PROJECT

 Creation of a Polygon Network ERC20 token using Remix and Moralis.
 Solidity as the programming language.
 One of the feature of this coin is the pay-splitter attribute whereby the payer could initiate payment to the payee without understanding/concerned how tokens are shared between Payee in an assigned ratio.
-With the help of OpenZepplin the ERC…
+With the help of OpenZepplin...

 REMIX PROJECT